-For the cases when several children from the same family study in different classes, parents have a separate profile for each child.
+For the cases when children from the same family study in different classes, parents have a separate profile for each child.

-IntexSoft specialists also developed a web version of the application.
+In the end, we also developed a web version of the application.